 The Foundation seeks to broaden the scope of its impact through implementation of results driven programs and services that target the critical needs of seniors and those who care for them.
 The Home Instead Foundation invites its partners, friends and those whose vision and values align with ours to invest in a world where all seniors age with greater hope and success.

 The Home Instead Foundation Endowment Fund was established in 2013.
 Through wise financial management, the interest earned through endowed gift income provides the financial support required to sustain the Foundation’s mission over time.
-Donors are encouraged to select the endowment impact area their gift will benefit.
-The impact areas include the following.
+Below is an overview of the impact areas the Foundation’s Endowment Fund is focused on.

 Alzheimer’s Disease and Other Dementias